amolbrid/slate/source/includes/_strategies.md

 budget_partition | Percentage of budget should be spent on this strategy. max_cost | Maximum amount should be payed to this strategy.
 This number should be inclusive of any network / serving cost.
-Value should be greater then 0 and less than equal to 500. min_bid | Minimum amount should be payed to show this strategy. frequency_ramp_duration | The amount of time we should spend ramping back up to maximum weight on a user who has previously seen the associated Ad. blackout_period | Time that we should wait before showing user another Ad, if they have just seen one. paused | `true` when strategy is paused. targeted_creatives | Array of associated creative ids. control_group | if `true`, the user_partition and budget_partition associated with this strategy should be considered a control group
+Value should be greater then 0 and less than equal to 500. min_bid | Minimum amount should be payed to show this strategy. ramp_begin | The amount of time we should spend ramping back up to maximum weight on a user who has previously seen the associated Ad. begin_step | Valid values: 'Days' or 'Hours' ramp_end | Time that we should wait before showing user another Ad, if they have just seen one. end_step | Valid values: 'Days' or 'Hours' paused | `true` when strategy is paused. targeted_creatives | Array of associated creative ids. control_group | if `true`, the user_partition and budget_partition associated with this strategy should be considered a control group